 Registers have several purposes.
-First, if something happens to you such as getting lost or injured, the register record provides search teams the best tool for finding you.
-Secondly, in areas where registers are located at various points in the back-country specifically at trail junctions, it will help track your progress.
+First, if something happens to you, such as getting lost or injured, the register record provides search teams the best tool for finding you.
+Secondly, in areas where registers are located at various points in the back-country, specifically at trail junctions, it will help track your progress.
+It may help rangers search for another person as they can reach out to other hikers that were in the area at about the same time.
 Another key usage for these registers is to track area usage.

 Anatomy of a trail register and kiosk

 A – Trail-head Log, B – Chalkboard (new notices), C – Map of Catskill Park, D – Map of Region in Catskills for this Trailhead, E – Tips on Backcountry Preparedness, F – Emergency Information & Numbers, G – Bear Information, H – Sanitation Information, I – DEC & Catskill Rules & Regulations, J – water Treatment & Safety

 Many trailhead registers are simple boxes with a sign-in log (pictured at the top of the page).
 These simple boxes will also have important information such as emergency numbers.
 We usually write these numbers down or even take a picture of them with our phones.
 With Scott’s old dyslexic, obsessive-compulsive brain, He’ll do both in fear of writing the numbers down wrong.
 His phone has no such problem.